 The heart of Kirkland Arts Center, the historic Peter Kirk Building, was started in 1890 and completed in 1892 on the corner of Market St. and 7th Ave. (formerly Picadilly St.).
-The building was a result of the city’s industrial building boom in the late 19th century and is a pivotal example of commercial architecture directly associated with the city’s founder, Peter Kirk, and the Kirkland Investment Company.
+This remarkable structure emerged as a result of the city’s industrial building boom in the late 19th century.
+Moreover, it stands as a pivotal example of commercial architecture directly associated with the city’s founder, Peter Kirk, and the Kirkland Investment Company.

-Peter Kirk arrived in the Seattle area in 1888, intending to develop a steel mill complex and make Kirkland, at that point a small unincorporated settlement, “The Pittsburgh of the West.”
-Together with a group of Seattle businessmen, Kirk built the Peter Kirk Building and four similar structures as the center of their “Boom Town” that could have employed thousands.
-An economic depression in 1893 halted the project.
+When Peter Kirk arrived in the Seattle area in 1888, he envisioned transforming Kirkland, then a small unincorporated settlement, into “The Pittsburgh of the West.”
+In pursuit of this vision, Kirk collaborated with a group of Seattle businessmen to develop the Peter Kirk Building and four similar structures.
+These efforts were aimed at establishing a “Boom Town” that could have employed thousands.
+However, an economic depression in 1893 brought the project to a halt.

-The Peter Kirk Building was then occupied by many different businesses over the years, including a mercantile and drug store.
-The building was eventually abandoned but the exterior remained unchanged.
+Over the years, the Peter Kirk Building was occupied by various businesses, including a mercantile and drug store.
+Eventually, the building was abandoned, though its exterior remained unchanged.
 In 1962, the Creative Arts League purchased the structure to preserve it.
-It has been used as an art school ever since.
+Since then, it has served as an art school, carrying forward its legacy.

 Listed on the City of Kirkland Register and the National Register of Historic Places, the Peter Kirk Building is architecturally significant as a well-preserved example of Victorian-era commercial architecture with Romanesque Revival elements.